 Many plantation forests have been established on steep land previously in pasture but where soil loss as a result of storms has triggered erosion and made farming unsustainable.
-Planting forests in these areas has helped to reduce soil erosion, improve water quality, increase biodiversity and reduce greenhouse gas emission into the atmosphere.
+Planting forests in these areas has helped to reduce soil erosion, improve water quality, increase biodiversity and reduce greenhouse gas emissions into the atmosphere.
 In 1991 New Zealand forest growers along with environmental, conservation and outdoor groups signed the New Zealand Forest Accord promoting plantation forests as a sustainable source of timber while removing the harvest pressure off our precious native forests.

 By choosing plantation grown timber for building design and construction it encourages the creation and cultivation of more forests to supply for such demand.
 It also takes the pressure off our remaining native and tropical forests alike and provides a natural, sustainable building material.

-Our South Island Douglas-fir Association members have an expansive knowledge of the qualities and uses of Douglas-fir timber products and are always willing to answer any enquiries.
-Visit our website www.douglasfir.co.nz to view a full list of Association members and contact details.
 "Apart from the superior strength and durability... it's also a local product which fits another Ecotect policy: every project must include locally sourced materials ..
 It's a simple choice."